PTsolvers/Galileo23-MC1-GPU/README.md

 ### AD tools in Julia
 [Automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD) allows evaluating the gradients of functions specified by code.
 Using AD, the partial derivatives are evaluated by repeatedly applying the chain rule of differentiation to the sequence of elementary arithetic operations constituting a computer program.

-> Many constructs in computer programs aren't differentiable, for example, I/O calls or system calls.
+> :bulb: Many constructs in computer programs aren't differentiable, for example, I/O calls or system calls.
 AD tools must handle such cases.

 Automatic differentiation is a key ingredient of [_differentiable programming_](https://en.wikipedia.org/wiki/Differentiable_programming), a programming paradigm enabling gradient-based optimisation of the parameters of an arbitrary computer program.